Notes on the Geography of Oman: Muscat

 More and more like Vegas.

 We're finally in the topographic bowl of historic Muscat.
-It's on the eastern fringe of the city but houses the government and a small part of the population, which has risen since 1900 from something 25,000 (or perhaps twice that; there's much uncertainty) to 635,000. /P>
+It's on the eastern fringe of the city but houses the government and a small part of the population, which has risen since 1900 from something like 25,000 (or perhaps twice that; there's much uncertainty) to 635,000. /P>

 If you don't notice how spic-and-span the streets are, wake up.
 Like the rest of Oman, Muscat is--another echo of Singapore--astonishingly clean compared to other cities in this part of the world.